Frick Collection: 21st-century commentary

 A 2000 poll by Travel Holiday magazine ranked the Frick Collection as the third-best art museum in the U.S. Upon the museum's 75th anniversary in 2010, a Wall Street Journal critic wrote that, although the museum lacked major shows and had not undergone a high-profile renovation, it "quietly attracts a steady stream of about 300,000 visitors each year who come to see one of the most extraordinary assemblages of fine and decorative arts in the world".
 A reviewer for the Condé Nast Traveler wrote that the museum was "exactly the right scale, everything in the collection is worth seeing, and can be viewed in an hour or less", while a New Yorker writer said that "you feel more than welcomed—you feel invited, like a family friend" at the Frick House.
 A critic for the Daily Telegraph wrote in 2014 that the Frick was "the best small museum in New York, perfect if you don't fancy dealing with a crush of people at MoMA or the Met".

 When the museum was temporarily relocated to 945 Madison Avenue, one critic wrote that the temporary building was "an exercise in contrasts" with the Frick House's decorations and that "the vibe here is serious and meditative".
 Another critic wrote for Vogue that the Frick Madison was a "shock to the senses in every way" but that "the collection comes directly to the fore" amid that building's bare walls, and writers for the Financial Times and the Wall Street Journal similarly said that the spartan setting helped highlight the collection itself.
 Holland Cotter of The New York Times wrote that the museum's collection "looked glamorous as always but lonely for" the Frick House.

 After the house's renovation was finished, Wall Street Journal writer Eric Gibson wrote that the relocations of some artwork had "added depth and texture to the Frick experience". while Cotter wrote that the museum "feels organic" because of how the artwork was arranged.
 A writer for Art News said the museum "offers a dream of art, where images enchant as much as instruct".
+A writer for the Observer said in 2025 that the collection persisted because Frick had "combined ambition with discipline, curiosity with rigor".